JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 Almost 500 years before the Christian era, Mo Tzu, in China, gained a large following for his concepts regarding mutual love and its potential to replace war among states and nations.

-"Whence do these calamities arise?" he asked.
+“Whence do these calamities arise?” he asked.
 And he answered as follows:

 They arise from the absence of mutual love.
 At present feudal lords have learned only to love their own States, but not those of others.
 Therefore they have no scruples about attacking other states.
 And the heads of houses have learned only to love their own houses and never those of others.
 Therefore they have no scruples against usurping the houses of others.
 And individuals have learned only to love themselves and not others.
 Therefore they too have no scruples against injuring others.
 It follows that all the calamities, strifes, conflicts, complaints, and hatreds in the world have their origin out of the want of mutual love.
 How can this condition be altered?